Lab Spec & Insights

 Don’t make stuff that you can buy!
 This obsession of biohackers with making centrifuges and PCR machines is dumb.
 Those are easy to get.
 FAR more useful and practical (and easy) to make your own biosafety cabinet or PCR hood.
 That’s about the only thing worth making yourself.

 - Be mindful of the challenges associated with cell culture and storage.
+More on this below.

 - Be cautious about purchasing outdated equipment for which disposables are no longer available.